teamuness/teamuness.github.io/speakers/index.md

       <div class="span3">
         <article class="boxWrapper color1">
           <div class="speaker-box-overlay">
-              Jeff has been an activist for over 50 years.
-He has worked on many social justice isues including worker rights, land issues, and racial equity.
+              Jeff is an activist who has worked on many social justice isues including worker rights, land issues, and racial equity.
 Jeff has been connected to Ben & Jerry's since its inception.
 He is credited with helping to write the first business plan and has been involved with management and/or the board of directors